charis0627/union_shop/README.md

 5. Known Issues
 ---------------

 - Network images may fail in widget tests (test environment blocks network requests).
-Tests in this repo handle this with fallbacks or by draining async exceptions.
+Tests use `Image.asset` fallbacks with errorBuilder to handle this gracefully.
 - The app is a demo and does not implement backend services: cart persistence, payments, and full authentication are not implemented (placeholders only).
-- Some pages previously had inline headers; prefer using the shared `MainHeader` for consistent behavior.
+- Mobile responsiveness is tested at the 600px breakpoint; smaller devices may require further adjustments.

-Suggested fixes
+Suggested improvements

-- Use `Image.asset` for determinism in tests.
+- Implement cart persistence using `shared_preferences` or local database.
+- Add payment integration (Stripe, PayPal).
+- Implement proper authentication with backend service.
-- Add integration tests and CI to catch regressions early.
+- Add more comprehensive integration tests for cart workflows.
+- Add CI/CD pipeline for automated testing.

 ---